 A traditional cocktail glass is sometimes referred to as a martini glass, champagne glass or stem cocktail glass.
-As with other stemware, the stem allows the drinker to hold the glass without affecting the temperature of the drink.
+Like a masterful dance of practicality and elegance, the stem on this glass, much like others in the realm of stemware, extends its graceful invitation, enabling the imbiber to embrace their libation without imparting the slightest impact on its delicate temperature.
 The shape of the glass also helps keep the ingredients from separating while the stem keeps the drink cool.
 Cocktail glasses are usually used to serve cocktails without ice.
 They vary in size and volume, but normally hold between 85 ml/3 fl oz and 170 ml/6 ft oz.
-One variation of this glass is the double martini glass, which is taller and wider at the opening.
+A captivating twist in the realm of glassware emerges with the double martini glass, boasting an elongated and expansively welcoming aperture, standing tall as a unique variation of its kind.

 Cocktail or Martini Glass

 The most obvious recognizable cocktail glass .
-The conical martini glass emerged with the art Deco movement.
+In the magnificent embrace of the Art Deco movement, the conical martini glass graced the world's stage, dazzling with its alluring geometry and timeless allure.
 This Y shape variety proved perfect for chilled cocktails, keeping people hands from inadvertently warming their drinks.